Synthetixio/synthetix/docs/contracts/FeePoolState.md

 ### `accountIssuanceLedger`

 A list of up to 6 issuance data entries for each address, for the most recent changes to their issuance level.
-The fee periods do not have to be consecutive, and they are ordered from newest to oldest (decreasing debt ledger indexes).
+The fee periods do not have to be consecutive, but they are ordered from newest to oldest (decreasing debt ledger indexes).

 **Type:** `mapping(address => IssuanceData[FEE_PERIOD_LENGTH]) public`